castrolem/personal-site/src/content/posts/new-m1-mac-setup.md

 description: ""
 publishedAt: 2022-01-17
 tags: []
+preview: |
+  A guide to set up my M1 Pro MacBook,  why?
+Well, the last time I upgraded my personal computer, it was 2017 and I had a list of things that I installed on my dev setup at that point in time that honestly ins’t valid anymore for my current development process.

+  Heads up, the process might actually be easier than what I anticipated.
+Most software is now written to run on Apple Silicon.

+  By default MacOS puts the dock at the bottom and is always displayed.
+I’m one of those persons that like to run the dock on the left side of the screen and also have it hide when not used.
+This is to maximise the vertical workspace area.
+I also don’t love the behaviour of Big Sur that minimises the window into a separated view, so I change this config to always minimise to the app icon.
 draft: false
 ---
 A guide to set up my M1 Pro MacBook,  why?
 Well, the last time I upgraded my personal computer, it was 2017 and I had a list of things that I installed on my dev setup at that point in time that honestly ins’t valid anymore for my current development process.